Hope springs eternal: Spring training baseball and golf around Arizona's Cactus League

 Los Angeles Angels, Chicago Cubs

 Ballparks: Tempe (Ariz.)
-Diablo Stadium and HoHoKam (Ariz.)
-Park, respectively.
-Both of these ballparks are fairly close to the Arizona State University campus and its golf course, the ASU Karsten Course.
+Diablo Stadium and the new Cubs Park, respectively.
+Both of these ballparks -- the 15,000-seat Cubs Park debuts in 2014 to replace Hohokam Park -- are fairly close to the Arizona State University campus and its golf course, the ASU Karsten Course.
 Designed by Pete Dye, the course was recently lengthened and shortened to a par 70 for top collegiate competition.
 Featuring plenty of pot bunkers, water hazards and challenging greens, the course provides a good test at a reasonable price.

 And for those, perhaps, looking for a couple more good golf courses as well as accommodations, there's the Whirlwind Golf Club at the Sheraton Wildhorse Pass in Chandler.
 Both courses at Whirlwind were designed by Panks, with the Cattail Course serving as the home of a Nationwide Tour event for several years.